-Kościuszko was born in 1746 in the Polish-Lithuanian Commonwealth (in what is today Merechevschina, Belarus).
+Kościuszko was born in 1746 in the Polish-Lithuanian Commonwealth (today's Merechevschina, Belarus).
 He attended the Royal Military Academy in Warsaw and went on to train in France.
 A gifted military strategist and passionate supporter of freedom, having heard about the American struggle for independence, Kościuszko decided to travel to the United States and do what he could to aid the Continental Army in their struggle.
-He arrived in Philadelphia in 1776 and was appointed Colonel of Engineers by the Continental Congress.
+He arrived in Philadelphia in 1776 and was appointed colonel of engineers by the Continental Congress.

-His expertise proved invaluable to the cause, as his fortifications greatly contributed to the American victory at Saratoga, New York.
+His expertise proved invaluable to the cause, as his fortifications contributed greatly to the American victory at Saratoga, New York.
 He was also responsible for the fortifications at West Point, which George Washington considered one of the most important military posts at the time.
-West Point is today home of the United States Military Academy – the formation of which Kościuszko was a great proponent – and honors its early defender with a memorial to Kościuszko on the campus.
-Upon his election to the office of President of the United States, Washington bestowed on Kościuszko the titled Brigadier General and awarded him the Cincinnati Order Medal.
+Today, West Point is home to the United States Military Academy – the formation of which Kościuszko was a great proponent – and honors its early defender with a memorial to the Polish leader on the campus.
+Upon his election to the office of President of the United States, Washington bestowed on Kościuszko the title of brigadier general and awarded him the Cincinnati Order Medal.

-Having regained his freedom, Kościuszko briefly returned to America in 1797.
-It was then that he formed a lasting friendship with Thomas Jefferson – the principal author of the Declaration of Independence and the third President of the United States.
-Though Kościuszko’s stay in the United States lasted less than a year, his correspondence with Jefferson continued until his death in 1817.
+Having regained his freedom, Kościuszko briefly returned to the US in 1797.
+It was then that he formed a lasting friendship with Thomas Jefferson – the principal author of the Declaration of Independence and the third president of the United States.
+Though Kościuszko’s stay lasted less than a year this time, his correspondence with Jefferson would continue until the Pole's death in 1817.

-When, in 1800, Jefferson was elected president, Kościuszko wrote advising his friend,
+When, in 1800, Jefferson was elected president, Kościuszko wrote to advise his friend:

 Do not forget in your post be always a virtuous Republican with justice and probity without pomp and ambition – in a word be Jefferson and my friend.

-The esteem in which Kościuszko held Jefferson was reciprocated by the American president, who wrote his Polish friend,
+The esteem in which Kościuszko held Jefferson was reciprocated by the American president, who wrote to his Polish friend:

 The tree which you had so zealously assisted in planting you cannot but delight in seeing watered and flourishing.